 The Metropolitan Planning Agreement describes the mutual responsibilities of the HRTPO, transit agencies, and state agencies in carrying out the metropolitan transportation planning process.

-Voting representation on the HRTPO Board includes elected officials from the Cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg, and the Counties of Gloucester, Isle of Wight, James City, and York; two members of the Virginia Senate and two members of the Virginia House of Delegates; plus representatives from the Transportation District Commission of Hampton Roads (HRT), Williamsburg Area Transit Authority, the Virginia Department of Transportation, the Virginia Department of Rail and Public Transportation, and the Virginia Port Authority.
+Voting representation on the HRTPO Board includes elected officials from the Cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg, and the Counties of Gloucester, Isle of Wight, James City, Southampton, and York; two members of the Virginia Senate and two members of the Virginia House of Delegates; plus representatives from the Transportation District Commission of Hampton Roads (HRT), Williamsburg Area Transit Authority, the Virginia Department of Transportation, the Virginia Department of Rail and Public Transportation, and the Virginia Port Authority.

-Non-voting board members include chief administrative officers from the Cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg, and the Counties of Gloucester, Isle of Wight, James City, and York; representatives from the Federal Highway Administration, Federal Transit Administration, Virginia Department of Aviation, Peninsula Airport Commission, Norfolk Airport Authority, the HRTPO Citizen Transportation Advisory Committee, the HRTPO Freight Transportation Advisory Committee, and liaisons from the region's military installations.
+Non-voting board members include chief administrative officers from the Cities of Chesapeake, Franklin, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg, and the Counties of Gloucester, Isle of Wight, James City, Southampton and York; representatives from the Federal Highway Administration, Federal Transit Administration, Virginia Department of Aviation, Peninsula Airport Commission, Norfolk Airport Authority, the HRTPO Citizen Transportation Advisory Committee, the HRTPO Freight Transportation Advisory Committee, and liaisons from the region's military installations.
 The HRTPO Board continually assesses its membership to account for emerging trends or shifts in the area of regional transportation and may add other stakeholders as deemed appropriate.